thycotic/ib-docs/agents/commands/index.md

 * Account Locked
 * Thycotic ACL denied access and User doesn't exist

+### --acl [--verbose]

+Displays the Access Control List for the Agent.
+Displays a list of Active Directory user that are able to access the Agent in accordance with the Thycotic ACL policy defined in the Configuration Utility.

+Optional: --verbose will display the users assigned to a Group in the ACL list.

 ### --leave [<domain>]

 Leaves the Active Directory domain, although leaving the computer object in Active Directory.
 As the leave process completes the --syscfg uncfg will be run, reverting the host back to its original authentication configuration and removing the Thycotic system configuration files.